Soft Switching Expert Policies for Controlling Systems with Uncertain Parameters: Example

 \subsection{Adaptive Policy under Varying System Parameters}

 We consider a real system whose system parameters vary abruptly several times.
-We adjust the weights of the adaptive policy by estimating the similarity vector $w$ using the discounted FTRL algorithm every five control steps.
+We adjust the weights of the adaptive policy using the discounted FTRL algorithm every five control steps.
 We set the learning rate $\eta=1.0$ and the discount factor $\beta=0.9$.
 We assume that the system parameters vary as follows:

-where these time intervals are $T_1=[1,100]$, $T_2=[101,200]$, and $T_3=[201,500]$, respectively.
-The state is reset to $[\pi,0]^{\top}$ at the beginning of each time interval.
+where these time intervals are $\mathcal{T}_1=[1,100]$, $\mathcal{T}_2=[101,200]$, and $\mathcal{T}_3\in[201,500]$, respectively.
 The time response is shown in Fig.\ \ref{fig:TR_of_SSEP}.
-The adaptive policy can smoothly switch expert policies by adjusting the weights $w$ in response to the varying system parameters.
+The adaptive policy can adjust the weights $w$ in response to varying system parameters.
+Note that, in the time interval $\mathcal{T}_{3}$, the weights $w^{(2)}$ and $w^{(3)}$ become nearly identical.
+In this interval, $x_{t,2}$ remains close to zero.
+Since the effect of $\xi_{t,2}$ appears through the term $-\frac{\xi_{t,2}}{\xi_{t,1}\mathrm{l}^{2}}x_{t,2}$, the influence of $\xi_{t,2}$ on the observed transition becomes less pronounced when $x_{t,2}\simeq 0$.
+As a result, the behaviors of the representative systems corresponding to $\xi^{(2)}$ and $\xi^{(3)}$ become similar, making it difficult to clearly distinguish them based on observations.
+In such situations, hard switching schemes may cause chattering behavior, whereas the proposed adaptive policy can smoothly interpolate between expert policies through convex combinations of their actions.